-But before we get into the SOC 2 checklist, let’s understand the various nuances of the SOC 2 framework that will help you prepare better.
+But before we get into the SOC 2 checklist, letβs understand the various nuances of the SOC 2 framework that will help you prepare better.

 Getting audit-ready involves months of preparation, planning, and ticking things off on a rather lengthy checklist.
 Defining a scope, choosing the right trust service criteria, implementing internal risk, and assessing controls – these are just a few of your obligations before the reward – is certification.
 Let’s understand what each step under SOC 2 compliance checklist entails and also an easy shortcut at the end.

-SOC 2 Compliance Process | The SOC 2 compliance process involves defining objectives, choosing the report type, conducting internal risk assessments, performing gap analysis, contacting an auditor, and more. |
+| TL;DR The SOC 2 compliance process involves defining objectives, choosing the report type, conducting internal risk assessments, performing gap analysis, contacting an auditor, and more.
+Autonomous compliance reduces the need for repeated SOC 2 work by keeping controls, evidence, and ownership aligned as your environment changes.
+Using automation tools for SOC 2 compliance will save you time and reduce costs associated with manual processes and potential non-compliance issues. |

 What is the SOC 2 compliance checklist?